alx01011/matsa/README.md

 # MaTSa
 This is the repository of MaTSa (aka Managed Thread Sanitizer) (formerly JTSan).

-To build, use the build script (you will need an existing java 17+ build).
+To build, use the build script (you will need an existing java 17+ build):

+`./build_matsa.sh --build-jvm <path to java 17 home>`

+Note: You need to have all the requirements to build OpenJDK, as mentioned [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/openjdk/jdk/master/doc/building.html#boot-jdk-requirements).

 By the default, the build will be at the following directory: build/linux-x86_64-server-release/jdk/bin